Enhanced-Entropy Phases in Geometrically Frustrated Pyrochlore Magnets: D. Magnetic Structure and Thermodynamic Stability of EE Phases

-To further understand the magnetic structure, stability, and disorderness of the metastable phases \( \text{M}_{\text{I--II}} \) and \( \text{M}_{\text{II--III}} \), we studied the behavior of the magnetic order parameter \( M \) and normalized entropy $S/S_\infty$ within narrow intervals of the local static field near the phase boundaries.
-At PB I-II with $H_{\text{loc}}/J_{\text{eff}}=2$, the magnetic order parameter $M$ rises and saturates at 0.46 at the ground state, indicating that $\sim54\%$ percent of tetrahedron are 2I2O and $\sim46\%$ of tetrahedron are 3I1O/1I3O.
+To further understand the magnetic structure, stability, and disorderness of EE phases \( \text{EE}_{\text{I--II}} \) and \( \text{EE}_{\text{II--III}} \), we studied the behavior of the magnetic order parameter \( M \) and normalized entropy $S/S_\infty$ within narrow intervals of the local static field near the phase boundaries.
+At PB I-II with $H_{\text{loc}}/J_{\text{eff}}=2$, the magnetic order parameter $M$ rises and saturates at 0.46 at the ground state, indicating that $r_\text{I}\sim54\%$ of tetrahedra are 2I2O and $r_\text{II}\sim46\%$ of tetrahedra are 3I1O/1I3O.
 The spin structure and tetrahedral distribution are sketched in Fig.~\ref{Fig4a} (left panel).
 The positive and negative magnetic charged tetrahedra are located in alternating layers.
 We have performed Fourier transformation and did not observe any other ordering of these tetrahedra.
-Indeed, the ground state entropy of this metastable state is as high as $S \approx 0.69S_\infty\approx \frac{1}{2} k_\text{B}\ln(2.6)$ per spin as shown in Fig.~\ref{Fig4c} (left panel), consistent with the absence of magnetic order.
+Indeed, the ground state entropy of this EE state is as high as $S \approx 0.69S_\infty\approx \frac{1}{2} k_\text{B}\ln(2.6)$ per spin as shown in Fig.~\ref{Fig4c} (left panel), consistent with the absence of magnetic order.
 Close to the ground state, even small shifts in \( H_{\text{loc}}/J_{\text{eff}} \) result in sharp changes in \( M \) and $S/S_\infty$, reflecting a high sensitivity to the local static field as shown in Figs.~\ref{Fig4b} and ~\ref{Fig4c} (left panel) respectively.
-However, as temperature increases to \( T \sim 1\,\text{K} \), the system converges toward a common thermodynamic behavior with well defined \( M \) and $S/S_\infty$.
-These behaviors indicate that the $\text{M}_{\text{I--II}}$ phase is highly disordered and not stable at the ground state but meta stable at elevated temperatures.
-The $\text{M}_{\text{II--III}}$ metastable phase exhibits a magnetic order parameter $M$ of 1.36, and a ground state entropy of $S \approx 0.48S_\infty\approx \frac{1}{2} k_\text{B} \ln(1.94)$ per spin.
-The magnetic structure should have $\sim64\%$ percent of 3I1O/1I3O tetrahedra and $\sim36\%$ of AIAO tetrahedra indicated in Fig.~\ref{Fig4a} (right panel).
-Similar thermodynamic behavior is observed around the $\text{M}_{\text{II--III}}$ phase as shown in Figs.~\ref{Fig4b} and \ref{Fig4c} (right panel).
+However, as temperature increases to $k_\text{B}T/J_\text{eff}$ = 0.71 (\( T \sim 1\,\text{K} \)), the system converges toward a common thermodynamic behavior with well-defined \( M \) and $S/S_\infty$.
+These behaviors indicate that the $\text{EE}_{\text{I--II}}$ phase is highly disordered and not stable at the ground state but stable at elevated temperatures.
+The step-like behavior of the order parameter is consistent with previous Monte Carlo simulation results \cite{Lefrançois2017}, and, together with the corresponding step-like behavior in entropy, provides evidence for the existence of the EE phase.
+The $\text{EE}_{\text{II--III}}$ phase exhibits a magnetic order parameter $M$ of 1.36, and a ground state entropy of $S \approx 0.48S_\infty\approx \frac{1}{2} k_\text{B} \ln(1.94)$ per spin.
+The magnetic structure should have $r_\text{II}\sim64\%$ percent of 3I1O/1I3O tetrahedra and $r_\text{III}\sim36\%$ of AIAO tetrahedra indicated in Fig.~\ref{Fig4a} (right panel).
+Similar thermodynamic behavior is observed around the $\text{EE}_{\text{II--III}}$ phase as shown in Figs.~\ref{Fig4b} and \ref{Fig4c} (right panel).
+We compute the uncertainties for the order parameter $M$ and normalized entropy $S/S_{\infty}$, which are very small, typically of order $10^{-4}$ and $5\times10^{-4}$, respectively (see Note 3 of Supplemental Material \cite{SupplementalMaterial} see also Ref. \cite{Ambegaokar2010} therein for a detailed error analysis).